Biden welcomes Prime Minister Kishida and praises Japan's growing clout on international stage

 Kishida gave Biden Wajima-Nuri lacquerware coffee cups as well as pens and Okinawan coffee beans.
 Yuko Kishida gifted Jill Biden a matching Takaoka copperware necklace, bracelet and earrings.
 The visitors gave the Bidens Nintendo items, including a stuffed Mario, Luigi, Princess Peach and Yoshi.

-White House national security adviser Jake Sullivan said the leaders will announce plans to upgrade U.S.-Japan military relations, with both sides looking to tighten cooperation amid concerns about North Korea's nuclear program and China's increasing military assertiveness in the Pacific.
+The leaders were expected to announce plans to upgrade U.S.-Japan military relations, with both sides looking to tighten cooperation amid concerns about North Korea's nuclear program and China's increasing military assertiveness in the Pacific.

 Biden heaped praise on Japan for its significant increase in defense spending and has tightened cooperation on economic and security matters throughout Kishida's tenure.